 To address the world’s most challenging problems, we need to understand one another, and there is no better way to understand others than to speak their language.
-Through this 12-credit specialization in Language Studies for Professional Purposes, you will greatly develop your proficiency in your target language and expand your global career opportunities.
+Through the specialization in Language Studies for Professional Purposes, you will greatly develop your proficiency in your target language and expand your global career opportunities.

 Teaching English to Speakers of Other Languages (TESOL) or Teaching Foreign Language (TFL)

 Build valuable professional experience while you earn your degree.
 Copublish with faculty and hone your skills working in our numerous language programs:

 Founded by students in 2009, B.U.I.L.D.
 (Build yoUrself in Language Development) offers free beginning-level classes in many different languages.
 This student-run activity will help you develop teaching skills in an informal, low-pressure environment.